NICHD-BSPC/llm/docs/getting-started-claude.rst

 Getting started: Claude Code
 ============================

-This guide assumes you have completed the :ref:`start-codex` section and can run a Podman container locally as well as on a remote system.
+This guide assumes you have already completed the :doc:`getting-started-codex` section and can run Codex in a Podman container locally as well as on a remote system.

 :nih:`NIH-specific` At NIH, setting up Claude Code is more complicated than Codex because of the hosting mechanism and the login mechanism.
 Here, we